 - Send a letter to your mental health professional requesting an ESA letter.

 Why Use DoNotPay to Help Get Someone to Write an ESA Letter

-Using DoNotPay to help solve the problem of getting an ESA letter written is fast, easy and successful.
+Using DoNotPay to help solve the problem of is fast, easy and successful.
 We will make the best effort possible to get your ESA letter written, or to address other issues regarding emotional support animals.
 You'll be spared time and trouble.
 The process will be easy since we'll perform most of the steps for you.